 Washington state waterfront owners asked to take dead whales

-Officials are asking Washington state waterfront landowners to volunteer their properties as the final resting places for dead gray whales.
+At least one Washington state waterfront landowner has said yes to a request to allow dead gray whales to decompose on their property.

-The National Oceanic and Atmospheric Administration Fisheries says so many gray whale carcasses have washed up this year that the agency has run out of places where they can be taken to decompose.
+So many gray whale carcasses have washed up this year that the National Oceanic and Atmospheric Administration Fisheries says it has run out of places to take them.

-So the agency this week asked landowners for help getting rid of the carcasses up to 40 feet (12 meters) long.
+In response, the agency has asked landowners to volunteer property as a disposal site for the carcasses.
+By doing so, landowners can support the natural process of the marine environment, and skeletons left behind can be used for educational purposes, officials said.

+But the carcasses can be up to 40 feet (12 meters) long.
+That's a lot to decay, and it could take months.
+Landowner Mario Rivera of Port Hadlock, Washington, told KING5-TV that the smell is intermittent and "isn't that bad."

+"It is really a unique opportunity to have this here on the beach and monitor it and see how fast it goes," said his wife, Stefanie Worwag.

-The agency says about 30 whales have stranded on Washington's coast this year, the most in two decades.
+The federal agency said that about 30 whales have stranded on Washington's coast this year, the most in two decades.

-The agency says landowners volunteering sites can support the natural process of the marine environment.
+On the U.S. West coast, about 70 whales have been found dead this year along California, Oregon, Washington and Alaska, the most since 2000.
+About five were found on British Columbia beaches.
+Still, that's a small fraction of the total number because most sink or wash up in remote areas and are unrecorded.

+NOAA Fisheries late last month declared the die-off an "unusual mortality event," and provided additional resources to respond to the deaths.

 Officials say the gray whale population remains strong at about 27,000.